 The thirteen most successful Quidditch teams in Britain and Ireland formed the League and compete each year to win the League Cup (QA7).
 Their headquarters are on the 7th Level of the Ministry of Magic (OP7).

 The other teams were asked to discontinue with large scale matches and competitions.
 These now non-professional teams are allowed to hold Quidditch games if they complied with the secrecy restrictions (QA7).

-The 13 teams that form the League are:
+The 13 League teams

 - Appleby Arrows (England)

 - Caerphilly Catapults (Wales)

 - Chudley Cannons (England – probably from Chudleigh, in Devonshire)

 - Pride of Portree (Scotland)

 - Tutshill Tornados (England or Wales – either from Tutshill near Newport in South Wales or Tutshill near Chepstow in Gloucestershire)